 If we tell that everything is normal and we don’t need healing, the more we need our healer.

 Accept that we are weak and frail.

-Recognize that we have the tendencies to different hand abnormalities and we need healing for our deformed hands.
+Recognize that we have the tendency to different hand abnormalities and we need healing for our deformed hands.

 God knows that we need healing both physically and spiritually.

-He desire to heal and deliver us from these abnormalities if we wanted to.
+He desires to heal and deliver us from these abnormalities if we wanted to.

 – hands of belongings rather than hands of isolation